ckb-js/lumos/website/docs/00-intro.md

 const aliceAddress = 'ckt1qzda0cr08m85hc8jlnfp3zer7xulejywt49kt2rr0vthywaa50xwsq2x0z0rmc44ek25rmdk7dky5wnhdlrmqncyhcvkp';

 const scriptLockHash = utils.computeScriptHash(helpers.parseAddress(issuerAddress))
-getTokenAmount(aliceAddress, scriptLockHash).then((v) => {console.log('sudt balance:', v.toString())})
+getTokenAmount(aliceAddress, scriptLockHash).then((v) => {console.log('SUDT balance:', v.toString())})

 ```

-We can get an output like this, which is the 10 sudt we just transferred to alice
+We can get an output like this, which is the 10 SUDT we just transferred to alice
 ```
-sudt balance: 10
+SUDT balance: 10
 ```

-So we have successfully added the functions of issue SUDT/transfer SUDT/check SUDT balance to the wallet
+So we have successfully added the functions of issue SUDT / transfer SUDT / check SUDT balance to the wallet

 <details>